 {"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

-Stronger, safer, smarter: Olympians share their secrets on how to improve your cross-country riding position – including exercises on and off the horse
+How to improve your cross-country riding position with secrets from Olympians – including exercises on and off the horse

 “I used to watch videos of top riders, particularly Lucinda Green, who had the most superb lower leg.
 I tried to analyse how her leg was so brilliant and copy it, although I don’t think I quite managed it,” says three-time European and double world eventing champion Ginny Elliot, who’s a big fan of self-analysis.